Environmental Management Policy

 We have committed to performance targets for energy intensity and water intensity and we intend to commit to Scope 1 and 2 greenhouse gas (GHG) emissions and waste diversion targets in 2020.

-– GHG Emissions Intensity (Scope 1 and 2): We intend to set a baseline and commit to a reduction target in 2020.
+– GHG Emissions Intensity (Scope 1 and 2): Achieve a 20% reduction in portfolio GHG emissions intensity from 2018 by 2028.

 We released our inaugural Sustainability Report in 2019 (2018 data) and will publish a report annually that shows progress towards our performance targets.